iamalexbrady/iamalexbrady.github.io/docs/_articles/what-is-relationship.md

 Relationship is how you *perceive* something.

-How you understand itwat xperience it beings into your life whan you think of it.
+How you understand it.
+What xperience it beings into your life whan you think of it.

 You have a relationship with every person, place, thing, and concept.